Crown Prince Visits Lee Kuan Yew School Of Public Policy At National University Of Singapore

-(MENAFN- Jordan Times) AMMAN - HRH Crown Prince Hussein on Thursday visited the Lee Kuan Yew School of Public Policy at the National University of Singapore.
+Singapore, Jan.
+12 (Petra)-- His Royal Highness Crown Prince Al Hussein bin Abdullah II on Thursday visited the Lee Kuan Yew School of Public Policy at the National University of Singapore.

-During the visit, a memorandum of understanding was signed to provide specialised programmes in public policy and administration for Jordanian government officials and public servants, as well as facilitate their participation in the school's executive and master's programmes, according to a Royal Court statement.
+During the visit, a memorandum of understanding was signed to provide specialised programmes in public policy and administration for Jordanian government officials and public servants, as well as facilitate their participation in the school's executive and master's programmes.

 The memorandum entails cooperation between the school and the Jordanian Institute of Public Administration, which provides the opportunity to enhance training methods for public servants in line with the objectives of administrative modernisation, in addition to enabling knowledge transfer to Jordan through executive education and postgraduate programmes.